Co-operators General Insurance Company Reports Second Quarter 2021 Results

 SECOND QUARTER REVIEW

-Despite the financial losses suffered from severe weather in the West, our balance sheet, liquidity and capital positions remain strong and enables us to continue to serve and meet the needs of our clients while also supporting our strategic areas of focus.
+Our balance sheet, liquidity and capital positions remain strong and enable us to continue to serve and meet the needs of our clients while also supporting our strategic areas of focus.
 Our investment portfolio is comprised of high quality and well diversified assets.
-The credit quality of our portfolio remains high with 97.0% of our portfolio considered investment grade and 85.3% rated A or higher.
-Our equity portfolio is 86.5% weighted to Canadian stocks.
+The credit quality of our portfolio remains high with 96.8% of our portfolio considered investment grade and 85.6% rated A or higher.
+Our equity portfolio is 85.1% weighted to Canadian stocks.

 CAUTION REGARDING FORWARD-LOOKING STATEMENTS